stepchowfun/toast/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

-**Describe the bug.**
+**Description**
-A clear and concise description of what the bug is.
+A clear description of what the bug is.

 **Instructions to reproduce the bug**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear explanation of how to reproduce the bug.

-**Please complete the following information:**
+**System information:**
  - OS: [e.g. macOS Mojave 10.14.5]
  - Docker version: [e.g. 18.09.2]
  - Toast version: [e.g. 0.21.0]